What Is Dual Diagnosis?

 What to Expect During Dual Diagnosis Treatment

-CM gives clients small rewards, such as cash, vouchers, or small gifts, for positive behaviors.
-This can include going to your therapy sessions, sticking with your treatment plan, and staying clean after rehab.
+Contingency Management or CM gives clients small rewards, such as cash, vouchers, or small gifts, for positive behaviors.
+This can include going to your therapy sessions, sticking with your treatment plan, and continuing to stay sober after rehab.